WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

-To allow the network layer to verify signed exchanges using a bounded amount of memory, {{application-signed-exchange}} requires the signature and headers to be less than TBD bytes long.
+To allow the network layer to verify signed exchanges using a bounded amount of memory, {{application-signed-exchange}} requires the signature and headers to be less than TBD bytes long, and {{signature-validity}} requires that the MI record size be less than TBD bytes.
 This allows the network layer to validate a bounded chunk at a time, and pass that chunk on to a renderer, and then forget about that chunk before processing the next one.